TheEquus/angstromCTF2019-Writeups/README.md

-This is just for the latest angstrom CTF.
+This is for the 2019 angstrom CTF.
 Mostly will be writeups for misc and crypto categories that I've solved.
 However, more may be added as I go.

 Feel free to read, comment and criticise.